hdanso/stock-analysis/README.md

 ### Stock Performance

 Based on the analysis of 2017 and 2018 stock using total daily volume and yearly returns as performance metrics, 2017 stocks had a significantly better performance compared to 2018 stocks.
-11 out of 12 stocks had an overall positive return in 2017, with the top performers being DQ, with an overall return of 199.4%!
-The highest total daily volume in 2017 was SPWR, with a total daily volume of $782,187,000.
-The table below represents the 2017 stock analysis.
+11 out of 12 stocks had an overall positive return in 2017, with the top performer being DQ, with an overall return of 199.4%!
+The bottom performer was TERP, with a yearly return of -7.2%.
+The highest total daily volume in 2017 was SPWR, with a total daily volume of $782,187,000, whereas the lowest total daily volume was DQ, with a total daily volume of $35,796,200.
+The table below represents the output of the 2017 stock analysis.

 ![VBA_Challenge_2017_Performance](https://user-images.githubusercontent.com/96188669/188319844-97e4101d-699b-43f1-9a64-019a3c23aeb9.png)

 There was a stark difference in 2018 stock performance.
 Comparatively, only 2 out of the 12 stocks had an overall positive return in 2018.
 The top performer was RUN, with an overall return of 84.0%.
-In contrast, the lowest performer in 2018 was DQ, with an overall return of -62.6%.
-The highest total daily volume in 2018 was ENPH, with a total daily volume of $607,473,500.
-The table below represents the 2018 stock analysis.
+In contrast, the bottom performer in 2018 was DQ, with an overall return of -62.6%.
+The highest total daily volume in 2018 was ENPH, with a total daily volume of $607,473,500 and AY had the lowest daily volume of $83,079,900.
+The table below represents the output of the 2018 stock analysis.

 ![VBA_Challenge_2018_Performance](https://user-images.githubusercontent.com/96188669/188319854-789c61be-cef9-4609-a45d-bc3589d1ef0b.png)